Prajwalsonawane5991/Construction-Ease-/README.md

 <h3>Scope:</h3><hr>
 •	By sitting at home, by one click user will be able to select a contractor, select a plan for building. <br>
 <h3>Overview:</h3><hr>
 •	Anyone can use the portal and can see the details of different contractors, their work, and their plans of constructing homes but in order to contact any contractor, a user needs to log in using their unique email and password after paying the registration fee.
 By visiting the registration page, unregistered members can do so.
 Roles can only be switched by admin.
-The default role is "User" when a user registers with the website <br>
+The default role is "User" when a user registers with the website. <br>
 •	New contractors can join the site and can create profile on the site.
 After logged in he/she can edit and update their profile and their work. <br>
 •	This system will be accessible for the owner, registered customers, and registered contractors.<br>
 •	The admin having all the authority to use this site functionality like registering customers, contractors, verifying contractor’s details, managing reviews.<br>